Perfumotherapy

 Become A NATURAL AROMATHERAPIST

-The following is a Natural Aromatherapy course given by Hana Tisserand, Certified Aromatherapist, Teacher and Member of The Teacher's Academy.
+The following is a Natural Aromatherapy course given by Ana Elena Sastrias, Certified Aromatherapist, Teacher and Member of The Natural Perfumery Teacher's Academy.

-It is a 4 weeks course, with two modules each week delivered as online lecture with a Q&A afterwards .
+It is a 5-week course, with two modules each week and a test afterwards.

 Weekly Modules: